davidegat/AIRCBot/README.md

 ## Usage

+Make sure your local LLM (eg. LMStudio) is up and running, then:

 1. **Start the Bot:**
    Launch the bot by running the script and clicking the "Connect" button in the GUI.